STTMP, Part 6–A Few Words about Costumes (ugh!)

 The material of Xon’s shirt seems slightly different from that used in the costumes on the old series, and his hair is inexplicably long and seventies-ish.
 It is also clear that Khambatta wasn’t fully committed to the show yet, as it’s clear that she has bald makeup on, rather than shaving her head, as she did for the movie.
 The main point, though, is that both the design and color scheme of the uniforms is unchanged from TOS, right down to the plunging neckline and miniskirt for the women’s version.
 All that would change, though.

 Roddenberry later said that when it was decided to do the new Star Trek as a movie instead of as a series, there was concern that the original outfits would look ridiculous on the big screen.
 I think the two Trek reboots have proved otherwise, whatever else one might think of them, but that was then, this is now.
 At the time, that was probably not an unreasonable concern.
-I think it’s also germane to point out that it was the British science fiction series Space: 1999 had completed its run a mere two years before STTMP was released.
+I think it’s also germane to point out that the British science fiction series Space: 1999 had completed its run a mere two years before STTMP was released.
 Practically forgotten now, it was the subject of much fanfare at the time, and pitched as the Star Trek for the 70’s generation.
 It didn’t work out that way, but it did manage to become a bit of a cult favorite.
 Given this, I can’t think its art design had no influence at all on STTMP:

 I would argue that while neither would win prizes on the runway, the costumes of Space: 1999 were actually much better.
 On that note, let’s look in detail at the costumes of STTMP.